 There are also Significant Investor Visa (SIV) options available through nomination by Austrade and state governments.

 A long time ago, visas for Australia were cheap and the costing transparent.
-Today there are many obvious and not so obvious costs, you can start by looking at http://www.border.gov.au/Trav/Visa/Fees.
+Today there are many obvious and not so obvious costs.
+You can start by looking at https://immi.homeaffairs.gov.au/visas/getting-a-visa/fees-and-charges/overview.
 Watch out for significant “second visa application charges”, “further application onshore” costs and the Department’s credit card surcharge.